gizatechxyz/scarb-agent/README.md

 # Scarb Agent

+Scarb Agent simplifies the creation of Cairo programs that interact seamlessly with constrained and unconstrained oracles, enabling developers to prove only the necessary components of their agents.

 Scarb Agent is all you need to build provable agents ready for deployment on the [Giza](https://www.gizatech.xyz/) platform.
-Prove only what you need to prove!
-Scarb Agent makes it easy to implement Cairo programs that can interact with custom oracles.

-**Key Features:**
+## ✨ Key Features:

+- **Provable Cairo Programs**: Easily develop Cairo programs to prove the critical logic of your agent.
+- **Custom Oracles**: Design and deploy both constrained and unconstrained oracles that operate concurrently with your Cairo programs.
-- Preprocess and postprocess data surrounding the execution of Cairo programs.
+- **Data Preprocessing and Postprocessing**: Manage data before and after the execution of Cairo programs.
-- Execute cross-chain smart contracts during your Cairo program runtime.
+- **Cross-chain Smart Contract Execution**: Enhance your Cairo programs with the capability to execute cross-chain smart contracts during its runtime.
-- Design and deploy both constrained and unconstrained custom oracles.

 ##  Prerequisites

 - Install `protoc` from [gRPC](https://grpc.io/docs/protoc-installation/).
 - Download `scarb` from [Software Mansion's repository](https://github.com/software-mansion/scarb/releases).